Qloapps/qloapps-docs/docs/database/README.md

 A few nuances to note about tables:

-- Tables that contain translations must end with the _lang postfix.
+- Tables that contain translations must end with the `_lang` postfix.
 For example, `PREFIX_product_lang` has all the translations for the `PREFIX_product` table.

-- Tables that contain the records interfacing with a specific shop must end with the _shop addition.
-For instance, `PREFIX_category_shop` contains the circumstance of each class depending upon the website.

 There is furthermore a few standard practices for data sections inside a table:

-- Use the id_lang field to website the language related with a record.
+- Use the `id_lang` field to specify the language related with a record.

-- Use the id_shop field to website the website related with a record.

 ## Database content